 Discover the latest news in the field of Belgian heritage.

 The international and interdisciplinary XXIII Symposium for the Study of Underdrawing and Technology in Painting focuses on 'Cross-Media Perspectives.
 Technical Studies of Art on Panel, Paper and Parchment (1400-1600)'.
+They are now issuing a call for abstracts.
 The three-day congress will take place from 11 to 13 January 2024 in Leuven and Brussels.